mainmatter/mainmatter.com/src/workshops/digital-product-strategy.md

 tags: "strategy"
 format: "Collaborative Workshop: 1–2 days"
 subtext: "Bookable on request – on-site or remote"
-description: In this workshop we will collaborate to formulate a clear product vision, establishing a blueprint for your digital product's development process.
+description: <p>In this workshop we will collaborate to formulate a clear product vision, establishing a blueprint for your digital product's development process.
 This workshop is a great kickoff for an MVP project.
 Before starting out, we will gain an overview of your business.
-Understanding the fundamentals such as your business model, competitor analysis, and users is an essential first step for this strategy workshop.
+Understanding the fundamentals such as your business model, competitor analysis, and users is an essential first step for this strategy workshop.</p>
 hero:
   color: purple
   image: "/assets/images/workshops/digital-product-strategy/digital-product-strategy-workshop-hero.jpg"